Kus4n4g1777/dev-portfolio/README.md

 ## 🧪 Development & Testing

-We’ve also added two important things for local development:
+We've also added two important things for local development:

 ### 🧰 `requirements-dev.txt`
 This file contains development-only dependencies such as: